jeanhaley32/NeighborhoodCrawler/README.md

 ## 🚧 **Work in Progress** 🚧

-Crawls the ethereum network, finding nodes and appending a list of neighbors to each.
+>Crawls the ethereum network, finding nodes, and appending a list of neighbors to each

 This is a very early Proof of Concept.
 And it currently is not functioning.